AI-For-Wearables-PAM/activity-recog/README.md

 ### Test Conv3d
 This model is too large to store on GitHub, but you can download the model [here](https://drive.google.com/file/d/11Uh4Fwc-7eWNWMYk5FLqjpHCURRmY8zM/view?usp=drive_link) and place it in `./conv3D/2024-09-22-13-18-18-conv3d-model.keras`.

-Next, ensure the videos organized in the format described in the _File structure_ section above, run the command below, and follow the prompts.
+Next, ensure the videos organized in the format described in the [_File structure_](#file-structure) section, run the command below, and follow the prompts.

 ```console
 python conv3d_test.py
 ```

 ### Test S3D
-Ensure the videos organized in the format described in the _File structure_ section above.
+Ensure the videos organized in the format described in the [_File structure_](#file-structure) section.
 Navigate to `/notebooks/pre_trained.ipynb` and run the code in the Jupyter Notebook.

 ### Example testing output